Orange-OpenSource/casskop/documentation/troubleshooting.md

 ### Pod and volumes can be scheduled in different zones using default provisioned

-The default provisioner in GKE don't have the `volumeBindingMode: "WaitForFirstConsumer"` option that can result in bad scheduling behaviour.
+The default provisioner in GKE does not have the `volumeBindingMode: "WaitForFirstConsumer"` option that can result in a bad scheduling behaviour.
 I uses files to create storageclass:
 - samples/gke-storage-standard-wait.yaml